 - Gold pen

 If your dad is anything like my dad, he’ll get a super emotional, sensitive, and intimate gift like a memory book and he’ll act really underwhelmed by it.
 But deep down it’ll be a treasured heirloom that he secretly reads in private.
-A memory book can be as easy as a journal that family & loved ones write in, a photo album or scrapbook, or a Kudoboard you can send to everyone virtually and then print into a book.
+A memory book can be as easy as a journal that family & loved ones write in, a photo album or scrapbook, or a group birthday card you can send to everyone virtually and then print into a book.
 How's that for an outsourced gift idea?
 Work smart, not hard.
+(Not sure what to write?
+Here are some ideas of what to write in a 50th birthday card or book!)

 A shadow box is by far the coolest way to display memorable items, and for a milestone birthday like his 50th you can create something timeless.
 Consider adding things like his retired baseball glove, tickets to a beloved event or location, photos, tools, or other paraphernalia that are meaningful to him.
 It’s a thoughtful and personalized 50th birthday gift that he can proudly display at home or the office.